stakar/NeuralNetsGA/README.md

 Scikit-Learn

 ## Progress
-Finished first version, uploaded presentation of results.
+Finished working on new version, now it provides better results,

 ## ToDo

-Next step is adding more interesting activation functions, and prepare it for evolving not only weights, but also architecture of NN.
+Now it is time to prepare mechanism for evolving achitecture of NN.

 ## References

-Neural Net numpy implementation taken from: https://www.kaggle.com/niyipop/2-layer-neural-network-from-scratch-using-numpy/data
+Neural Net numpy implementation is partly taken from: https://www.kaggle.com/niyipop/2-layer-neural-network-from-scratch-using-numpy/data

+However, I added biases and new activation functions.

 Genetic algorithm implementation was adapted from author's own repository: https://github.com/stakar/Sig_Feat_Selector